How Much Does It Cost to Get a Green Card Through a K1 Visa?

 Once the engaged couple hears back from the USCIS that their Form I-129F, Petition for Alien Fiancé, was approved, they need to arrange to get the K1 visa.
 This second step on the journey toward a spousal green card is the Form DS-160, Online Nonimmigrant Visa Application, which is filed by the foreign fiancé, rather than the United States citizen.
 Fortunately, at this stage, the application can be filed electronically.

 The reason that the alien fiancé must now file the DS-160 form is that the case will now be under the jurisdiction of the U.S. Department of State.
-Hence the name of the form beginning with the letters, DS.
+Hence the name of the form begins with the letters DS.
 The filing fee for this non-USCIS, Department of State form is currently $265.
-Granted, the price for the K1 visa is only for the fiancé, so if the bride or groom is bringing their children, the cost will be higher.
+Granted, the price for the K1 visa is only for the fiancé, so if the bride or groom is bringing their children and helping them apply for K2 visa, the cost will be higher.

-Further, it is important that the alien fiancé remembers to print out the confirmation page of the complete Online Nonimmigrant Visa Application so that they can bring it with them to their K1 fiancé visa interview with an U.S. consulate officer.
+Further, it is important that the alien fiancé remembers to print out the confirmation page after completing the DS-160 application form online so that they can bring it with them to their K1 fiancé visa interview with an U.S. consulate officer.

-The price of the medical exam, which is also a requirement for the K1 visa, varies.
-The cost may depend on the location of the foreign fiancé and the fees a particular doctor charges, but generally the amount is between $200 and $500.
-Actually, the foreign fiancé should have another medical exam after he or she arrives in the U.S. and apply for a green card based on K1 visa.
+The price of the immigration medical exam, which is also a requirement for the K1 visa, varies.
+The cost may depend on the location of the foreign fiancé and the fees particular doctor charges, but generally the amount for an immigration medical exam is between $200 and $500.
+Actually, the foreign fiancé should have another immigration medical exam after he or she arrives in the U.S. and apply for a green card based on K1 visa.
 It will cost additional $200 ~$500.